effort-free

 Learn

-USERinputLLMlanguage modelRESPONSEKNOWLEDGEyour documents📧🔍TOOLScallable functions
+USERinputLLMlanguage modelRESPONSE📧🔍TOOLScallable functions

 Tools turned on.
 The model can now call functions and act in the world.